Medical Credit Fund

 Total Number of Investors: Between 5 – 25

 In most African countries, the public sector is unable to meet the growing demand for healthcare.
 Therefore, 50% of the people turn to the private sector, which is dominated by SMEs.
-However, SMEs' have limited access to financing, which prohibits them from scaling.
-MCF was established to support health SMEs obtain capital and technical assistance to strengthen the quality of their operations, decrease investment risk, and achieve scale.
-The SMEs include smaller (district) hospitals, health centers, dispensaries, maternity homes, health shops and nurse-driven clinics as well as pharmaceutical and medical supply distributors and other health related enterprises.
-MCF's loan program provides loans of up to 2.5 million USD.
-These loans are extended in collaboration with local banks and are accompanied by an extensive technical assistance program.
-MCF works closely with SafeCare to evaluate, improve and certify the incremental increases in quality of services of the healthcare providers.
+However, SMEs have limited access to financing, which prohibits them from scaling.
+MCF was established to support health SMEs obtain capital and technical assistance to improve their quality, decrease investment risk, and achieve scale.
+The SMEs include clinics, health centers and hospitals, pharmaceutical and equipment suppliers and other health related enterprises.
+MCF provides local currency loans of up to 2.5 million USD with local financial partners.
+The loans are accompanied by an extensive technical assistance program using SafeCare to evaluate, improve and certify the incremental increases in quality of services of healthcare providers.
+In response to market needs, MCF launched innovative financial products, including a "cash-advance" product based on mobile payment turnover and receivable finance using insurance claims.

 Leadership and Team